Michie, Tennessee

 Michie is a town in McNairy County, Tennessee.
-The population was 647 at the 2000 census and 591 at the 2010 census.
+The population was 591 at the 2010 census and 679 at the 2020 census.

 History

+Monterey and Civil War

 Michie is rooted in a 19th century community known as "Monterey."
-When the community applied for a post office, the name Monterey had already been taken by another town in Tennessee, so the community settled on the name "Michie" after a prominent local family.
-The town incorporated in 1961.
+When the community applied for a post office in 1881, the name Monterey had already been taken by another town in Tennessee, so the community settled on the name "Michie" after a prominent local family.